 - Submit an application, which will ask for your contact information, a copy of your CV, a brief statement of interest, and your availability during the Academy dates.

 - 20 individuals will be selected for the Academy.

-- ISEP will notify selected participants on Monday, September 19.
+- ISEP will notify selected participants the last week of January.

 - All Academy participants are expected to join AHEA.
 Memberships are complimentary and provide access to AHEA’s InspirED™ platform.

 A selection committee comprised of academics and professional staff from the ISEP Community will review all applicants and select participants for the Academy.
 The committee will consider applicants’ interest in collaborative teaching, ability to teach a collaborative course, commitment to attending live sessions of the Academy, and geographic diversity.
 The selection committee will also consider the potential to pair participants for courses based on their disciplines.
 Cross-disciplinary coursework is encouraged.

 For those not selected for the Academy, we do encourage you to apply in the future.
 The AHEA+ISEP Academy will be offered twice yearly during the Northern Hemisphere spring and fall.